CHAPTERS 27-29

 Richard sat hunched forward with his elbows on his desk, his hands hooked on the back of his ducked head.
 Confusion and despair buzzed furiously in his fatigued mind, along with all the conversations he had had over the last eleven hours.

-Richard had called Meg Swanson, who was supposed to be on duty with Alder the night before.
-She had inexplicably come down with a violent stomach flu and Alder had assured her he would call in someone to cover for her.
+Richard had called the guard who was supposed to be on duty with Alder the night before.
+She had come down with food poisoning and Alder had assured her he would call in someone to cover for her.

 Richard had called James dozens of times, but each attempt went straight to voicemail.
 He had left more voicemails, but all went unanswered.
 James had dropped off the face of the earth.
 Along with Heather.